-Some conventions are adopted from astropy.coordinates, which is a Python wrapper of the IAU SOFA C time and coordinate library, which can be considered the gold standard when it comes to coordinates.
+Some conventions are adopted from astropy.coordinates, which is a Python wrapper of the IAU SOFA C time and coordinate library, which is the authoritative implementation of the IAU Standards of Fundamental Astronomy.
 In some cases code examples are given using astropy.coordinates to obtain a reference value that can be used to check a given software package (in case it's not based on astropy.coordinates).

-2.2.1 RA / DEC
+RA / DEC